 - Centrally managed suppliers and procurement processes that ensure consistency amongst owned retail locations

-Additionally, diverse supply market dynamics necessitate customized solutions for those industry-agnostic procurement categories in the AF&A industry.
+Additionally, diverse supply market dynamics necessitate customized solutions for those industry-agnostic procurement categories in the apparel, footwear & accessories industry.
 These more “commoditized” product and service offerings lend themselves to rate-based evaluations and high levels of supplier competition.
-At GEP, we understand these types of challenges and help our AF&A clients meet them through a variety of procurement strategies and solutions.
+At GEP, we understand these types of challenges and help our apparel, footwear & accessories clients meet them through a variety of procurement strategies and solutions.
 By facilitating closer working relationships between manufacturers and suppliers, GEP helps clients reduce wasteful spend and realize savings.

 Food and beverage companies face a competitive market, with constant challenges to keep consumers engaged and loyal, while also finding innovative and creative ways to keep costs down.
 Ingredients, marketing and logistics are key areas of focus when looking for opportunities for increased service and quality, cost reduction, and total overall value.

 - Identifying alternative and innovative solutions within logistics is more important than ever.
-Proactive management of distribution channels and continuous review for network efficiencies are vital in order to combat the volatility in fuel and other costs.
+Proactive management of distribution channels and continuous review for network efficiencies are vital to combat the volatility in fuel and other costs

 Personal and household goods companies face pressure to stay ahead of consumer trends, develop and deliver innovative products, and control brand image.
 Purchasing professionals are challenged to develop strategic supplier relationships in key spend areas that keep the company competitive and on the cutting edge of the industry, while negotiating advantageous agreements for the company.
 Marketing, raw materials, and logistics are spend areas that require unique supplier capabilities and partnerships, for example: